cafeasp/n8n-shopify-graphql/README.md

 This node supports the following operations:

 - **Execute Query**: Execute a custom GraphQL query
+- **Get Collection by Name**: Retrieve a collection by name and get all product SKUs in that collection
 - **Get Product by SKU**: Retrieve a product by its variant SKU
 - **Get Products**: Retrieve a list of products from your store (with status filtering and pagination support)
 - **Get Orders**: Retrieve a list of orders from your store (with pagination support)